 Just keep in mind, the auditor does not have the final word on this.
 The key is to make sure that you are prepared and have all of your records in order — neatly organized and easy to follow.
 Keep your audience in mind, which will be appeals officers and possibly, tax court.

-By the way, if you do decide to appeal your audit, make sure you hire an attorney who has experience dealing with the tax court so that you can be prepared to go the distance if you absolutely have to.
+If you do decide to appeal your audit, make sure you hire an attorney who has experience dealing with the tax court so that you can be prepared to go the distance if you absolutely have to.